AequilibraE/QAequilibraE/docs/source/getting_started.rst

 ..
 Quick Tour
 .. ----------

 ..
-After installing AequilibraE plug-in, you might enjoy this quick tour on QGIS interface.
+After installing AequilibraE plugin, you might enjoy this quick tour on QGIS interface.
 ..
 Latest versions of AequilibraE for QGIS have brought substantial changes over to the
 .. software operation and interface, which might cause some confusion to old users.
 For a brief overview
 .. of the new interface, we have prepared a little video tour.